 Please see the list of international qualifications below for details of qualifications that are commonly accepted by the RCM as equivalent to our UK entry requirements.
 This list is not exhaustive and other qualifications will be considered.

-The RCM will verify the level of your qualification using the National Academic Recognition Information Centre (NARIC).
+The RCM will verify the level of your qualification using the UK National Agency for International Qualifications and Skills (UK ENIC).

 Transfer between institutions